weihan7742/Bellman-Ford-Potion-Trading/README.md

-# Dijkstra's Algorithm - Potion Trading
+# Bellman Ford - Potion Trading
 You have come to a new town,
 and your goal is to trade with the local people in order to maximise the value of the potion you have.